IOS 9: Date reboot issue

 In February 2016, a bug was discovered that could render 64-bit devices unusable.
-The bug, caused by setting the time to January 1, 1970, would cause the device to get stuck in a reboot process until the battery died or the time setting shifted past January 1.
+The bug, caused by setting the date to January 1, 1970, would cause the device to get stuck in a reboot process until the battery died or the time setting shifted past January 1.
 A similar bug also applies to 32-bit devices, where the battery would report 0% of charge, and the Wi-Fi would be disabled. iOS 9.3, released on March 21, 2016, fixed the issue.

 9.7-inch iPad Pro bricking issue

 In May 2016, Apple released iOS 9.3.2.
 The update was followed by reports that it bricked some 9.7-inch iPad Pros, with a "Connect to iTunes" message, and an "Error 56" message in iTunes that it couldn't restore the tablet.

-Apple temporarily stopped offering the 9.3.2 update, until a re-release of the version in June 2016 fixed the issue.
+Apple temporarily stopped offering the 9.3.2 update for the 9.7-inch iPad Pro, until a re-release of the version in June 2016 fixed the issue.